 ￼I’ve been intending to make a backpack-sized tote for a little while.
-Back when we lived in SF, the Discount Fabrics on Mission was just a few blocks away, and I found a lot of glorious stuff there: one leftover was a 32 x 18 inch piece of natural nubby canvas that I wanted that to be the base of whatever I made.
+Back when we lived in SF, the Fabric Outlet on Mission was just a few blocks away, and I found a lot of glorious stuff there: one leftover was a 32 x 18 inch piece of natural nubby canvas that I wanted that to be the base of whatever I made.

 From there, the design is a mishmash: I really like an old, no-longer-available “Smith” backpack from State, which Adam has somewhat adopted as his.
 I love the fold over bit, and it has a neat zippered hidden pocket in the side.
 But I want something slightly bigger, lighter weight, and with an inner pocket. ￼

 Bag dreams from even further in the past: one I got in 2011 from a no-longer-open Etsy shop.
 It has since been worn into pieces, but had perfect pockets: two big ones in the front, and two smaller ones on each side.
 I can’t find exact pictures on Google, but the pockets looked similar to this.

 I didn’t like the fold over flap on that one, and it was too heavy overall (like the State bag, it's lined: so much fabric and leather!), but man, those pockets.
 What a great design.

 As I was sketching the design of my new tote last fall, Amy Bornman of All Well Workshop posted a design recipe for a convertible backpack / tote that was similar to what I’d been sketching, except circular, with thin leather straps and grommets.
 Her version is so good!
 Look at this amazingness: